md-sakib-khan/online-tutor-app/README.md

 # Project Features:
 By the end of this course, implemented features:
-a)	Sign up system for both Students and Tutors individually.
+1. Sign up system for both Students and Tutors individually.
-b)	Login System for both types of user, with different activity
+2. Login System for both types of user, with different activity.
-c)	Students Can post their Tuitions with details
+3. Students Can post their Tuitions with details
-d)	Tutors Can View those posts, But not Contact Numbers
+4. Tutors Can View those posts, But not Contact Numbers
-e)	Tutors will have to Pay for the Tuition, Can be only around 300-500 Taka.
+5. Tutors will have to Pay for the Tuition, Can be only around 300-500 Taka.
-f)	Student and Tutor can contact each other after payment done.
+6. Student and Tutor can contact each other after payment done.

 # Online Resources used:
 a)	Reference: